bio-phys/hierarchical-chain-growth/README.md

 We uploaded a speed-up version of HCG to the branch “multiprocessing_hcg”.
 Here, fragment assembly steps in one level are run in parallel.
 This version of HCG is also run in our web application of HCG.
 NOTE: For now, only HCG can be run in this way.

+### Single-stranded nucleic acid

-This branch also contains a slightly adapted version of HCG (parallelized) to grow ensembles of disordered single-stranded NA (ssNA).
+This branch also contains a slightly adapted version of HCG (parallelized) to grow ensembles of disordered single-stranded nucleic acid (ssNA).
 For growing ssRNA polymers, we uploaded a pre-sampled fragment library here https://zenodo.org/records/8369324.
 Please refer to Ref 5 for more detailed information.

 ## References